Impurities as a quantum thermometer for a Bose-Einstein condensate: Results

 In Fig. \ref{fig:results}b we plot the dependence of $\Gamma_D$ on the detuning $\delta$ and the coupling strength $g$ for the relevant experimental regime that we consider below.
-Notice that the phase is sensitive to $g/\delta$ and it is essentially determined by this ratio and $\Omega_a$.
+Note that the phase is sensitive to $g/\delta$ and is essentially determined by this ratio and $\Omega_a$.
 In Fig. \ref{fig:results}c we plot the relative error $\delta T^D_R/T$ after 1000, 3000 and 5000 measurements.
-The relative error achieved is around 5 $\%$, which improves the 10-20 $\%$ of the current state of the art thermometry in the sub $\operatorname{nK}$ regime.
+In the best scenario, the relative error achieved is around 1 $\%$ in the range $0.3-1\operatorname{nK}$, which improves the 20 $\%$ of the current state of the art thermometry in the sub $\operatorname{nK}$ regime \cite{sciencewr}.